Coaching and Support Boat Policy

-Professional Certification: coaches should provide proof of current First Aid, CPR and US Sailing Level 3 certification or its equivalent from another NGB.
-Level 3 is certification for a professional coach.
-Level 1 or basic instructor training is not accepted for these events.
+Professional Certification: coaches shall provide proof of current First Aid, CPR and US Sailing certification or its equivalent from another NGB.

-A support boat is defined as a vessel in which interested party (parties ) reside(s) while on the water and who have direct ties to a competitor or group of competitors.
+A spectator boat is defined as a vessel occupied by interested parties who have direct ties to one or more competitors.

-A coach boat is defined as a vessel in which a coach (or coaches) reside(s) while on the water and who have direct ties to a competitor or group of competitors.
+A coach boat is defined as a vessel occupied by a coach or coaches who have direct ties to one or more competitors.

 A platform is defined as a stationary flotation area which has been provided by the Organizing Authority located near to the racing area.

 What must private coaches provide to get on the water credentials?

 At National Championships, coaches shall provide proof of current First Aid, CPR and US Sailing Smallboat Level 3 coaching certification or its equivalent from another NGB.
 Coaches must also provide evidence of successful completion of USOC’s Safe Sport program.
 At the Area Junior Championships (area qualifiers for the Junior National Championships), coaches shall provide proof of current First Aid, CPR and US Sailing Smallboat Level 2 instructor certification or its equivalent from another NGB.

 Foreign coaches will need to provide proof of $1 million (US) insurance in the United States.

 Note: US Sailing certified Smallboat Level 2 and 3 coaches are covered by $10 million in liability insurance.